benhowdle89/svgeezy/readme.md

 ### Use

 	svgeezy.init('nocheck', 'png');

+	// or

+	svgeezy.init(false, 'png');	// this will let the plugin check all images

 The first parameter is a class to tell the code not to check.
+Feel free to pass in `false` if you want SVGeezy to check all images.
 This may be because you have no fallbacks for certain SVGs.

 The second is a filetype, this can be anything you want, just make sure the file path resolves to an image. ie. _'/images/logo.svg'_, will be replaced with _'/images/logo.png'_.